Ornithocheiromorpha: Subgroups

-Brian Andres and colleagues found the families Istiodactylidae, Ornithocheiridae and Anhangueridae to form a group in 2014, which he called Lanceodontia, and consists of the more advanced ornithocheiromorphs.
-The clade however, excludes the more poorly known family Lonchodectidae, even though members of the family had previously been seen as some of the most derived forms of toothed pterosaurs.
+Brian Andres and colleagues found the families Istiodactylidae, Ornithocheiridae, and Anhangueridae to form a group in 2014, which he called Lanceodontia.
+The clade includes most families of ornithocheiromorphs, however they excluded the poorly-known family Lonchodectidae from membership in this clade.
 In their analysis, they also included the family Boreopteridae within the clade Anhangueria, though placed in a more basal position, while also containing the genus Guidraco.
 In 2018 however, Nicholas Longrich and colleagues found Boreopteridae outside Anhangueria as the sister taxon of the family Lonchodectidae, both groups placed as basal members of the Ornithocheiromorpha.